 WATCHING PEOPLE WITH WISDOM, Part 1

-People watching is fun, entertaining and a valuable source of learning.
-A wise spiritual and life educator taught his students to master three watching-people skills.
+People-watching is fun, entertaining and a valuable source of learning.
+A wise spiritual and life educator taught his students to master three people-watching skills.

 - WATCH THE PERSON.
-The face shows peace or tension, kindness or anger, happiness or sadness, energy, or fatigue, smile or frown.
+The face shows peace or tension, kindness or anger, happiness or sadness, energy, or fatigue.
 The eyes are lights to the soul.
-The entire body tells an entire story.
+Each part of the body together tells an entire story.

 - WATCH WHAT THE PERSON SPEAKS.
 We build the world with our words.
 Words matter.
 Listen to and examine the words.
 They are a clue to a person’s thoughts.
 Does the person speak life or death talk?